kmckee/talks/nodeschool.md

-== Back to school!
-NodeSchool, that is... ==
+== Learn You Node! ==

-In this workshop we will work together in groups to solve hands-on coding exercises that are part of the open source curriculum for NodeSchool.
-NodeSchool is a project run by volunteers with two goals: to create high quality programming curriculum and to host community learning events.
-You'll leave this workshop with hands-on experience in the subject of your choice, and the confidence to continue solving NodeSchool exercises on your own.
+We will run through a series of Node.js workshops in pairs.
+Starting at a basic "HELLO WORLD" and moving on to more advanced exercises about dealing with synchronous & asynchronous I/O, filesystem operations, TCP and HTTP networking, events and streams.
+You'll leave this workshop with hands-on experience in the subject of your choice, and the confidence to continue solving NodeSchool challenges on your own.